 Conclusion: Zero Trust Is Non-Negotiable

-In 2026, Zero Trust is not a competitive advantage -- it is a baseline requirement.
-Regulatory frameworks are increasingly mandating Zero Trust principles (the UK's National Cyber Security Centre now recommends it explicitly), cyber insurance underwriters are requiring it for policy issuance, and the threat landscape continues to escalate.
-Organisations that have not begun their Zero Trust journey are not just at risk of breach -- they are at risk of being uninsurable and non-compliant.
+By mid-2026, Zero Trust is not a competitive advantage -- it is a baseline requirement, and one that now explicitly extends to AI.
+Regulatory frameworks mandate it (the UK NCSC recommends it explicitly; the FCA and PRA reference it implicitly through operational-resilience expectations), cyber insurance underwriters require it for policy issuance, and the rapid arrival of agentic AI has changed what “done” looks like.
+Organisations that have not begun their Zero Trust journey are not just at risk of breach -- they are at risk of being uninsurable, non-compliant, and unable to deploy AI agents safely in regulated workloads.

 The good news is that every major cloud platform provides the tools needed to implement Zero Trust effectively.
 The challenge is not technology -- it is the expertise to design, implement, and maintain a comprehensive Zero Trust architecture across your entire estate.
 That is where an experienced cloud security partner makes the critical difference.